Either you have JavaScript disabled or your browser does not support Javascript . To work properly, this page requires JavaScript to be enabled.

 • 08 Feb 2024 According to a Chugai Pharmaceutical media release, company announced crovalimab was approved by the National Medical Products Administration (NMPA) of Peoples Republic of China for treatment of adults and adolescents (12 years of age and above) with PNH not been previously treated with complement inhibitors.
 The regulatory application was filed by a China affiliate of Roche.
 Approval based on several studies including a COMMODORE 3 and COMMODORE 2.

-You need to be a logged in subscriber to view this content.
+You need to be a logged in or subscribed to view this content

-• with username/password or try via your institution
+• with username/password or try to via your institution

 Back to top